Jake McCabe: Buffalo Sabres

 In the 2016 off-season, McCabe signed a three-year contract extension with the Sabres on June 30, 2016.
-In the 2016–17 season he played in 77 games, registering three goals and 20 points.
+In the 2016–17 season, he played in 77 games, registering three goals and 20 points.
 On January 7, 2017, McCabe delivered a hit on forward Patrik Laine of the Winnipeg Jets.
-Laine suffered a concussion and left the game after the hit but McCabe was not disciplined or fined.
-He marked a multi-point game on February 28, assisting on Kyle Okposo's first period goal and then scoring himself in the third period in a 5–4 overtime loss to the Nashville Predators.
+Laine suffered a concussion and left the game after the hit, but McCabe was not disciplined or fined.
+He marked a multi-point game on February 28, assisting on Kyle Okposo's first-period goal and then scoring himself in the third period in a 5–4 overtime loss to the Nashville Predators.

-During the 2017–18 season, played in just 53 games, scoring three goals and 12 points.
+During the 2017–18 season, he played in just 53 games, scoring three goals and 12 points.
 He registered a three-point game on December 15, 2017, assisting on two of Jack Eichel's goals and scoring one himself in a 5–4 overtime loss to the Carolina Hurricanes.
 In February 2018 McCabe suffered a thumb injury in a game against the Anaheim Ducks in a collision with Ryan Getzlaf that required surgery.
 While out with the thumb injury, McCabe chose to undergo surgery on a shoulder that had been bothering him, forcing him out for the remainder of the season.
 In the 2018–19 season, McCabe appeared in 59 games, scoring four goals and 14 points.
-He missed nine games between November 30 and December 18, 2018 with an upper body injury and then on March 4, 2019, suffered another upper body injury in a 5–2 loss to the Toronto Maple Leafs.
-Eventually on April 3, he was shut down for the season due to the injury.
+He missed nine games between November 30 and December 18, 2018 with an upper-body injury and then, on March 4, 2019, suffered another upper-body injury in a 5–2 loss to the Toronto Maple Leafs.
+Eventually, on April 3, he was shut down for the season due to the injury.

+McCabe with the Buffalo Sabres in 2016.

 Entering the 2019–20 season under new head coach Ralph Krueger, McCabe was named an alternate captain of the Sabres.
 He played in 66 games, registering three goals and 13 points, before the NHL suspended the season due to the COVID-19 pandemic on March 12, 2020.
 In the pandemic-shortened 2020–21 season, he got into 13 games, scoring one goal and three points before suffering a season-ending knee injury in a 3–2 victory over the New Jersey Devils on February 20, 2021.